Information

 Of those who said they hadn’t stayed in sustainable accommodation during the past year, 31% said they didn’t know they were an option, and 29% said they didn’t know how to find them.
 These figures suggest that more can be done to make these locations more accessible to those who might be interested in pursuing ecotourism.[2][7]

-Attitudes towards sustainable travel
+Attitudes toward sustainable travel

 Some global travelers have a perception of ecotourism and sustainable destinations which makes them less inclined to book this kind of trip.
-Some of the reasons travelers said they wouldn’t choose sustainable accommodations were that other types of travel appealed to them more (32%) and that sustainable travel doesn’t provide the luxury they want (27%).

 Barriers to sustainable tourism